I hope you all had a happy and safe New year! I hope 2017 is a year full of blessings and health for you.

 Calendula is one of my favorite herbs, it is good for so many things.
 It is antiseptic, antibacterial, anti-inflammatory, antifungal, antiviral, and astringent.
 Not only is it a very medicinal herb, it is a beautiful addition to your flowerbed.
 The bees love it, and it comes in orange, yellow, and multicolored.

-The petals are either in a single row, (like the one in the picture at the top of this post), or in several rows, making a very full, beautiful flower.
+The petals are either in a single row, or in several rows, making a very full, beautiful flower.

 This picture is one of my favorites, look at that orange!